quipucords/quipucords/docs/source/getting_started.rst

 Listing Scan Results
 --------------------
-In addition to showing the status of a single scan job, you can also show a list of all scans that are in progress or are completed for a particular scan.
+In addition to showing the status of a single scan job, you can also show a list of all scans jobs that are in progress or are completed for a particular scan.
 To show this list of scan jobs, you use the ``scan job`` command.
 The output of this command includes the scan job identifier, the source or sources for that scan, and the current state of the scan.

   ``# qpc scan job --name scan_name1``